micmejia/bible-dump/AMPC/Leviticus/Lev 10.md

-Then Moses said to Aaron, This is what the Lord meant when He said, I [^a][and My will, not their own] will be acknowledged as hallowed by those who come near Me, and before all the people I will be honored.
+Then Moses said to Aaron, This is what the Lord meant when He said, I [and My will, not their own] will be acknowledged as hallowed by those who come near Me, and before all the people I will be honored.
 And Aaron said nothing.